 Andrew, who joined LEAP in February 2015, got his start in residential construction as a carpenter’s helper during high school summer breaks in the 1980s.
 He worked many years in homebuilding and remodeling and also served as a trainer and program facilitator in the experiential education industry.
 During graduate school he was hired by the City of Austin, Texas, and eventually became manager of their Sustainable Communities Initiative.
 In 2001 he founded Commonwealth Sustainability Works, a consulting firm focused on high-performance construction, sustainable land use, and green strategies for business.

-Andrew is a LEED Accredited Professional, a RESNET certified home energy rater, and a BPI Envelope Professional.
+Andrew is a LEED Accredited Professional and a RESNET certified home energy rater.
 His formal education includes a master’s degree in community and regional planning from The University of Texas and a bachelor’s degree in social theory from Virginia Commonwealth University.

 Lesley Fore, AD